-International Financial Reporting Standards (IFRSs) are Standards and Interpretations adopted by the International Accounting Standards Board (IASB).
+International Financial Reporting Standards (IFRSs) are Standards and Interpretations issued by the International Accounting Standards Board (IASB).
 They comprise:

-- (a) International Financial Reporting Standards; - (b) International Accounting Standards; and - (c) Interpretations developed by the International Financial Reporting Interpretations Committee (IFRIC) or the former Standing Interpretations Committee (SIC).
+- (a) International Financial Reporting Standards; - (b) International Accounting Standards; and - (c) IFRIC Interpretations; and - (d) SIC Interpretations.

 Material Omissions or misstatements of items are material if they could, individually or collectively, influence the economic decisions that users make on the basis of the financial statements.
 Materiality depends on the size and nature of the omission or misstatement judged in the surrounding circumstances.
 The size or nature of the item, or a combination of both, could be the determining factor.